 Asian Culture Series: Asian Crafts and Activities

 We will be exploring and celebrating Asian New Year.
-Did you know that Japanese New Year and Korean New Year are celebrated on January 1st, but Chinese New Year and Tet, the Vietnamese New Year, is celebrated based on the lunar calendar?
+Did you know that Japanese New Year and Korean New Year are celebrated on January 1st, but Chinese New Year and Tet, the Vietnamese New Year, are celebrated based on the lunar calendar?
 More Chinese New Year books here.

 Chinese New Year: The Nian Monster by Andrea Andrea Wang, illustrated by Alina Chau